hackshackers/hackshackers-hugo/content/news/2022/03/register-ap-free-ai-workshops.md

 ---

-Title: Register for AP's free AI workshops
+Title: Register for the AP's free AI workshops

 Authors: